mbakalarski/netclab-chart/README.md

 ## Future Plans

+- Add support for additional containerized or virtualized routers
 - Replace static Helm templates with dynamic controller logic
 - Define a CRD for Topology to enable programmable lab descriptions
-- Add support for additional containerized or virtualized routers
-- Add Support for multi-node cluster

 ## Contributing